Pharaoh Ramses II Statue From 13th Century BC Discovered In Mud In Egypt

 Also known as Ozymandias, the great Pharaoh Ramses II once had a beautiful and melancholy poem written about him in 1818 by the English poet Percy Bysshe Shelley.
 This poem was also the title of a suitably dramatic episode of Breaking Bad during Season 5 and was read aloud by actor Bryan Cranston over scenes from the upcoming episode.

-The German and Egyptian archaeological team that discovered this new statue of Ramses II has also just recently discovered part of a statue of Pharaoh Seti II, which was made from limestone, The Guardian reported.
+The German and Egyptian archaeological team that discovered this new statue of Ramses II has also just recently discovered part of a statue of Pharaoh Seti II, which was made from limestone, the Guardian reported.
 Fresh from their previous discovery, the archaeological team stood by on Thursday while a massive forklift worked to dredge the 26-foot statue of Pharaoh Ramses II from the muddy water it was buried in.

 One of the reasons that archaeologists are so certain that the newly discovered statue is that of Ramses II is because it was so close to his sun temple, which was one of the biggest temples of any ruler in Egypt.
 In fact, it was twice the size of the Karnak Temple Complex in Luxor, but ended in ruins during the time period of the Greco-Romans.